Updated 31 August 2021

-The suite of games in Cloudbet’s new Crypto Arcade are all “provably fair” - which is a USP that has long held favour with some of the earliest members of the crypto community.
+The suite of crypto games in Cloudbet’s new arcade are all Provably Fair - which is a USP that has long held favour with the earliest members of the crypto community.

 Why would that be, you ask?